aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/connector/_index.md

 1. Call the `reroute` method to apply the shortest connection path.
 1. Save the presentation.

-This Javascript code shows you how to add a connector (a bent connector) between two shapes (an ellipse and rectangle):
+This JavaScript code shows you how to add a connector (a bent connector) between two shapes (an ellipse and rectangle):

 ```javascript
 // Instantiates a presentation class that represents the PPTX file